tenable/golden-ami-pipeline-with-tenable-sample/README.md

 ## License Summary
 This sample code is made available under a modified MIT-0.
 See the [LICENSE](LICENSE) file.

-## Contributing
-Your contributions are always welcome!
-Please have a look at the [contribution guidelines](CONTRIBUTING.md) first. :tada:

 ## License
 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.